ovshake/demo-paper-repo/README.md

 This has the two data developed for this paper.
 * _MAS Datatset_:Each paper belongs with ```#index<paper-id>```.
 Then the year follows.
 After the year which will be prefixed by ```#y```, the citers and the citees follow.
 If there is a
   ```$``` in the prefix of the any symbolic variable such as ```$y```, then that information pertains to one of the citers of the paper whose ```#index```
   is closest to and before the line in question.
-If the prefix is ```\*``` then the information pertains to a citee of the paper in a similiar paper.
+If the prefix is ```\*``` then the information pertains to a citee of the paper in a similiar manner.
 You can find the data [here](https://drive.google.com/drive/folders/1SXmrDoi9F80ojgbU7mHcKgpE9Lje2m7g?usp=sharing).

  * _Test Of Time Dataset_: This is a ```.csv``` file which has the test of time dataset which has been manually curated.